How to Read Your College Bill or Tuition Statement

-Your college bill, or statement, can be overwhelming to look at.
-With so many pieces of information you may not know where to start or how to make sure it is accurate.
-Check out our Get Schooled example bill to better understand how much you owe, when it’s due, and how the amount came to be!
+Your college bill, or tuition statement, can be overwhelming to look at.
+With so many pieces of information, you may not know where to start or how to make sure it is accurate.
+Check out our sample college bill (tuition statement) to better understand how much you owe, when it’s due, and how the amount came to be!
+Your college bill can be found through your college online portal, your college will also mail you the college bill (tuition statement).

 - Due Date - The bill or statement may have a due date on the top.
 It is important you pay your balance by this date, or set up a payment plan, to ensure you are ready for class on day one.